aureliusenterprise/doc_demo_environment/DOc/docs/source/Options/story.rst

 companies.

-Each of those business challenges is approached from a user story perspective to guide you how this is solved by Aurelius Atlas.
+Each of those business challenges is approached from a user story perspective to guide you on how this is solved by Aurelius Atlas.

 Furthermore, for each of the User stories you will find: